-Unrivaled qualifications in Police and Security Best Practices as an Olympic Games Security Administrator, Retired Police Chief, Probation Chief, & Concert Public Safety Director.
-Qualified in Large Public Venue Policing & Security, School Shootings, Incident Command Systems (NIMS) at major crimes & disasters, Workplace Violence, Security Management & Crowd Control, In-custody Deaths, Terrorism, Gangs, TASERS.
+Unrivaled qualifications in Police and Security Best Practices.
+Olympic Games Security Administrator, Retired Police Chief, Probation Chief, & Concert Public Safety Director.
+Qualified in Large Public Venue Policing & Security, Preempting School Shootings, Incident Command Systems (NIMS) at major crimes & disasters, Workplace Violence, Security Management & Crowd Control, In-custody Deaths, Terrorism, Gangs, TASERS.
 Experienced in high profile cases in Premises Liability and Crime Foreseeability cases for restaurants, nightclubs, retail/malls & convenience stores, hotels, casinos, rodeos, apartments, hospitals, & parking lots.
 All aspects of Indian Country Policing and Security including Casinos.

 QUALIFICATIONS - Recently retired Police Chief Stan Kephart has 42 years of diverse experience as a Law Enforcement/Security professional.
 Chief Kephart began his career as a Police Officer serving with distinction in two major city police departments, where he developed expertise in Police Practices and Administration, along with Sports and Special Event Security Crowd Control.
 This experience resulted in his being selected as Security Administrator for the highly successful 1984 Olympic Games in Los Angeles where he distinguished himself as an International Security Expert.
 Returning to Law Enforcement at the conclusion of the Games, Chief Kephart became a California Police/Fire Academy Director and Dean of Administration of Justice and Fire Science.
 Subsequently, Chief Kephart developed his diverse experience further as a California County Undersheriff where he administered the operations of the Jail, Patrol Division & Investigations.
 As a California Chief Probation Officer, Chief Kephart was responsible for a 220-bed state-of-the-art juvenile detention facility, and as a Tribal Public Safety Director/Police Chief, Chief Kephart was responsible for the 2nd largest Tribal police agency in the country with Federal, State, and Tribal jurisdiction.
 In 2010 Chief Kephart became the first non Native American to be awarded the prestigious National Native American Law Enforcement Association Chief of the Year Award for his service, after his Department became a national model for Fusion Center Participation.